MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab2_Schedule_Items.md

 25. At times, you may need to reschedule a work order based on technician conflicts or other items.
 This can be easily done by dispatchers leveraging the schedule board.

-26. Click in search resources box on the schedule board (Located right above the resource name column), enter Abboe and locate the work order that is scheduled for Abbie later today.
+26. Select the search resources box on the schedule board (Located right above the resource name column), enter Abboe and locate the work order that is scheduled for Abbie later today.

 27. Right-click on the work order, and from the menu that appears, select **Substitute Resource**, select the **Find Substitution** button**.**